danielguaro/ProjectX/README.md

 ## npm install in server and in the react app to install all the modules from both
 ## project done by group sd ascension

+## REMEMBER, THE LINKS AND THE ROUTES IN THE APP ARE FOR THE ACTUAL APP IN HEROKU, IF U WANT ANY CHANGE U HAVE TO SET ALL OF THE LINKS FOR LOCALHOST

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).